 A few minutes later, Liberal MP Scott Brison complicated matters somewhat.
 He revealed to the House that, as the government and official opposition argued about who believes more in a small-business tax cut, a left-leaning and a right-leaning economist had separately dismissed such a tax measure as a gift to the wealthy.

-Brison also quoted Jack Mintz, the right-leaning of the economists, saying a tax cut for small businesses often helps wealthier Canadians who own Canadian-controlled private corporation split their income.
+Brison also quoted Jack Mintz, the right-leaning of the economists, saying a tax cut for small businesses often helps wealthier Canadians who own Canadian-controlled private corporations split their income.
 Brison could only reach one conclusion: “The coalition that has emerged between the Conservatives and the NDP around income splitting to benefit Canada’s wealthiest families is something the Liberals are watching with amazement.”

 As long as governments are run by elected politicians, those governments will suck up to voters, and shamelessly so.
 Witness the deference to the good families of Canada in Finance Minister Joe Oliver’s budget speech on April 21.